maria-antoniak/bad-seeds/README.md

-## Bad Seeds: Evaluating Lexical Methods for Bias Measurement
+# Bad Seeds: Evaluating Lexical Methods for Bias Measurement

+## Paper

+This repository contains the seed lexicons gathered and evaluated in the below research paper.

 [**Bad Seeds: Evaluating Lexical Methods for Bias Measurement**](https://maria-antoniak.github.io/resources/2021_acl_bad_seeds.pdf)
 Maria Antoniak and David Mimno
 ACL 2021

-This repository contains the seed lexicons gathered and evaluated in the above research paper.
+**Note:** When using these seeds, make sure to cite the original papers and give credit to the authors who curated the seed sets.
+Paper titles and authors are given for each set in the JSON file, and we've included the bibtex for each paper in `gathered_seeds.bib`.

+## Data

 You can view all the gathered seeds by clicking on the `gathered_seeds.json` file above.
 Or you can scroll down to see the seeds in plain markdown.